-If you are disabled and receiving (or are approved to receive) benefits under Short-Term Disability or Workers' Compensation, the Plan provides coverage for up to six months as long as you remain disabled, are unable to work and you apply for coverage.
-If you are terminated by your employer and your termination is going to arbitration seeking reinstatement, the Plan provides coverage for up to six months.
-In these two cases of extended health coverage, you do not have to pay the premium since it is paid by the Fund.
-Keep in mind that the maximum period that you have COBRA coverage is reduced by any period of time you received Fund-paid Health Extension.
-(See pages 16-19 for additional information on Fund-paid Health Extension.)
+If you are disabled and receiving (or are approved to receive) benefits under statutory short-term disability (limited to six months), Workers' Compensation, Long-Term Disability (Metropolitan Plan only) or a Disability Pension from the Building Service 32BJ Pension Fund, the Plan provides coverage for up to 30 months from your last day worked as long as you remain disabled, are unable to work and you apply for coverage.
+If you are terminated by your employer and your termination is going to arbitration seeking reinstatement, the Plan provides coverage for up to six months from your date of termination.
+In these two cases, you do not have to pay the premium since it is paid by the Fund.
+Keep in mind that the maximum period that you have COBRA coverage is reduced by any period of time you received Fund-paid Health Extension coverage.

-The following table shows when you, and your eligible dependent(s), may qualify for continued coverage under COBRA, and how long your coverage may continue.
+The table on the following page shows when you, and your eligible dependent(s), may qualify for continued coverage under COBRA, and how long your coverage may continue.
 Please keep in mind that the following information is a summary of the law and is, therefore, general in nature.
-If you have any questions about COBRA, please contact Member Services:
+If you have any questions about COBRA, please contact Member Services.